 - At least 5 years of continuous professional ACM membership (to verify membership eligibility, contact email@example.com)

-Successful candidates for Senior Member must have demonstrated performance that sets them apart from their peers.
+Successful candidates for Senior Member must have demonstrated performance through technical leadership, and technical or professional contributions.
 In general, this will be reflected in one or more of the following:

 Technical leadership: project/engineering leadership, research leadership, education leadership, management, etc.

 - Technical contributions: publications in refereed journals or conference proceedings, textbooks, success product engineering/development, patents, standards, etc.